opencv/opencv/modules/core/doc/basic_structures.rst

 ------------------
 .. cpp:function:: size_t Mat::elemSize1(void) const

-    Returns size of each matrix element channel in bytes
+    Returns the size of each matrix element channel in bytes.

 The method returns the matrix element channel size in bytes, that is, it ignores the number of channels.
-For example, if the matrix type is ``CV_16SC3`` , the method will return ``sizeof(short)`` or 2.
+For example, if the matrix type is ``CV_16SC3`` , the method returns ``sizeof(short)`` or 2.

 .. index:: Mat::type